 The PhD in Performance Studies consists of 22 course units.
-Required courses include PERF\ST 410 Studies in Performance and PERF\ST 518 Problems in Research (both typically offered in the fall of the first year of coursework), PERF-ST 509 Performance and Pedagogy (typically offered in the fall of the third year of coursework), and least 6 additional courses at the 400 or 500 levels in the Performance Studies Department, including one in ethnographic research methods.
-300 level courses specifically designated for (or adapted to) graduate study are also allowable.
+Required courses include PERF_ST 410 Studies in Performance and PERF_ST 518 Problems in Research (both typically offered in the fall of the first year of coursework), PERF-ST 509 Performance and Pedagogy, and at least 6 additional courses at the 400 or 500 levels in the Performance Studies Department, including one in ethnographic research methods.
+300 level courses specifically designed for (or adapted to) graduate study are also allowable (they should list "The Graduate School" as part of the course details in Caesar).
 Students must complete a total of four courses in Performance Studies (including required courses) during their first year in the program in order to receive the MA at the conclusion of the first year.
 Students may register for no more than one (1) Independent Study in any one quarter and should not enroll in more than a total of two (2) while in coursework.
 Exceptions to this total will be granted only under extraordinary circumstances and will have to be approved by the DGS.